hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote stop
 ```

-These commands will start a single node cluster, execute the map test for 10 minutes and then shutdown the coordinator.
+These commands will start a single-member cluster, execute the map test for 10 minutes and then shutdown the coordinator.

 ### Starting Workers